0xproflupin/solana-durable-nonces/README.md

 # Durable & Offline Transaction Signing using Nonces
-This repository is meant to be a one-stop shop for Solana's Durable Nonces: a highly under-utilised and under-appreciated way to power your Solana dapps and make their user experience more reliable and deterministic.
+This repository is meant to be a one-stop shop for Solana's Durable Nonces: a highly under-utilized and under-appreciated way to power your Solana dapps and make their user experience more reliable and deterministic.

 ## Table of Contents
 * [**Introduction to Durable Nonces**](#introduction-to-durable-nonces)